xavierholt/recipes/Chocolate Rum Pecan Pie.md

 nicely as well.

 The rum and chocolate chips are both technically optional.
-Replace these with a teaspoon or so of vanilla and you get a traditional pecan pie.
+Replace these with a teaspoon or so of vanilla and you'll get a traditional pecan pie.

 [1]: Pie%20Crust.md "Pie Crust Recipe"